About BLM Colorado's Wildland Fire Program

 During Colorado's fire season, which is typically May through September, BLM engines and crews are staffed five to seven days a week.
 Crews are staffed in staggered shifts to provide full-time coverage.
 In addition to the agencies’ regular initial attack forces, BLM Colorado also hosts a 20-person interagency hotshot crew based in Craig, which is available nationally.
 Other resources include a Type-3 helicopter in Rifle and a seven-person Unaweep Wildland Fire Module in Grand Junction.

-Annually, the BLM completes about 15,000 acres of fuels reduction projects in the state.
+In 2014, the BLM completed about 8,307 acres of fuels reduction projects in the state.
 Colorado focuses its fuels reduction efforts on areas near communities known as the Wildland Urban Interface (WUI).
-About 68 percent of the acres treated for fuels reduction in Colorado are focused within the WUI.
-The remaining 32 percent of fuels work is designed to enhance and sustain healthy ecosystems.

 Between fire seasons, BLM Colorado devotes staff and resources to rehabilitating burned landscapes, reseeding vegetation, protecting watershed quality and preventing the spread of noxious weeds following severe wildfires.